rhowardiv/git-guilt/README.md

 Find blame for the entire repository tree on master:

-    $ git guilt -a HEAD
+    $ git guilt -a master

     Tim Pettersen           456
     Richard Howard          3